yigitk/Advanced_DataBase_Comparison/README.md

 ================

 All the information about these results and code can be found in TechnicalReport.pdf.
-Contributor is Devon Swab.
+Contributor is Devon Schwab.